Materials-Consortia/OPTIMADE/optimade.md

 ### Nested property names

 Everywhere in a filter string where a property name is accepted, the API implementation MAY accept nested property names as described in [5.1.
-Lexical tokens](#h.5.1), consisting of fields separated by periods ('.').
-A filter on a nested property name consisting of two fields `field1.field2` matches if either one of these points are true:
+Lexical tokens](#h.5.1), consisting of identifiers separated by periods ('.').
+A filter on a nested property name consisting of two identifiers `identifier1.identifierd2` matches if either one of these points are true:

-- `field1` references a dictionary-type property that contains as a field `field2` and the filter matches for the content of `field2`.
+- `identifier1` references a dictionary-type property that contains as an identifier `identifier2` and the filter matches for the content of `identifier2`.

-- `field1` references a list of dictionaries that contain as a field `field2` and the filter matches for a flat list containing only the contents of `field2` for every dictionary in the list.
-E.g., if `field1` is the list `[{"field2":42, "field3":36}, {"field2":96, "field3":66}]`, then `field1.field2` is understood in the filter as the list `[42, 96]`.
+- `identifier1` references a list of dictionaries that contain as an identifier `identifier2` and the filter matches for a flat list containing only the contents of `identifier2` for every dictionary in the list.
+E.g., if `identifier1` is the list `[{"identifier2":42, "identifier3":36}, {"identifier2":96, "identifier3":66}]`, then `identifier1.identifier2` is understood in the filter as the list `[42, 96]`.

 The API implementation MAY allow this notation to generalize to arbitary depth.
 A nested property name that combines more than one list MUST, if accepted, be interpreted as a completely flattened list.

 ### Relationships

-As described in section [3.6.
-Relationships](#h.3.6), it is possible for the API implementation to describe relationships between entries of the same, or different, entry types.
+As described in section [3.5.
+Relationships](#h.3.5), it is possible for the API implementation to describe relationships between entries of the same, or different, entry types.
 The API implementation MAY support queries on relationships with an entry type `<entry type>` by using special nested property names:

 - `<entry type>.id` references a list of IDs of relationships with entries of the type `<entry type>`.
 - `<entry type>.description` references a correlated list of the human-readable descriptions of these relationships.

-Hence, the filter language acts as, for every entry type, there is a property with that name which contains a list of dictionaries with two fields, `id` and `description`.
+Hence, the filter language acts as, for every entry type, there is a property with that name which contains a list of dictionaries with two keys, `id` and `description`.
 For example: a client queries the `structures` endpoint with a filter that references `calculations.id`.
 For a specific structures entry, the nested property may behave as the list `["calc-id-43", "calc-id-96"]` and would then, e.g., match the filter `calculations.id HAS "calc-id-96"`.
 This means that the structures entry has a relationship with the calculations entry of that ID.

-> **Note:** formulating queries on relationships with entries that have specific property values is a multi-step process.
+> **Note**: formulating queries on relationships with entries that have specific property values is a multi-step process.
 > For example, to find all structures with bibliographic references where one of the authors has the last name "Schmit" is performed by the following two steps:
 >
 > - Query the `references` endpoint with a filter `authors.lastname HAS "Schmit"` and store the `id` values of the returned entries.